IBM-Cloud/terraform-provider-ibm/website/docs/r/logs-router_tenant.html.markdown

 		  * Constraints: The maximum length is `256` characters.
 The minimum length is `1` character.
 The value must match regular expression `/[a-z,A-Z,0-9,-,.]/`.
 		* `port` - (Required, Integer) Network port of the log-sink.
 		  * Constraints: The maximum value is `65535`.
 The minimum value is `1`.
-		* `access_credential` - (Optional, String) Secret to connect to the Mezmo log sink.
-This is not required for log sink of type Cloud Logs.
+		* `access_credential` - (Optional, String) Secret to connect to the Mezmo log-sink.
+This is not required for log-sink of type Cloud Logs.

 ## Attribute Reference